skynet-im/skynet/protocol.md

 ```

 ### **0x28** BlockList ![networkDuplex] ###
-The blocked content packet is sent by a client to it's loopback channel with `MessageFlags.Unencrypted` and `PersistenceMode.KeepLast`.
+The blocked content packet is sent by a client to its loopback channel with `MessageFlags.Unencrypted` and `PersistenceMode.KeepLast`.
 The server will then filter contact requests or group invites.
 ```vpsl
 @message Loopback Unencrypted
 {UInt16 BlockedAccounts <Int64 AccountId>}